nidium/Nidium/README_WINDOWS.md

 ```

-## set up the path for the mozilla and the msvc stuff.
+## Set up the paths

+Mozilla has a nice script to prepared the environment.
 ```
 c:\mozilla-build\start-shell-msvc2015.bat
 #or